-Our program helps students better understand the interconnectedness and complexity of business.
-MBA students will study business through an emphasis on business strategy and an integrated approach focused on application of business knowledge, systems and processes, leadership, and strategic human
+The result is an 18-month program that evolves to help students better understand the interconnected nature and complexity of business.
+Our MBA students study business through an emphasis on business strategy and an integrated approach focused on application of business knowledge, systems and processes, leadership, and strategic human

 resource and customer relationship management.